alexzavalny/MyDailyNewsBot/readme.md

 Telegram bot for subscribing and getting updates from RSS Feeds.
-Writted in Ruby.
+Written in Ruby.